Texas Municipal Retirement System: Investments

 Diversification has been, and continues to be, implemented through a deliberate multi-year process.
 The current asset allocation strategy is expected to meet the long-term total return objective of 6.75%, consistent with the actuarial interest rate assumption for the plan.
 A detailed summary of investment operations, including performance of different asset classes and diversification progress, is found in the Investment Section of the Comprehensive Annual Financial Report.

 Governance

 The TMRS Act provides that the administration of TMRS is entrusted to a six-member Board of Trustees, appointed by the Governor with the advice and consent of the Texas Senate.
 Board members serve on a volunteer basis and are employed by a TMRS-participating city.
 Per the Texas Constitution, Trustees continue to perform the duties of their office until a successor has been duly qualified.
 Board members serve staggered, six-year terms.
 The Board oversees the administration of TMRS and exercises fiduciary responsibility for investments.

 Location

 TMRS is headquartered at 2717 Perseverance Drive, Suite 300, in Austin, Texas.
 Business hours are 8:00 a.m. to 5:00 p.m., Monday - Friday.
-Its Member Service Center number is 800-924-8677.
+The Member Service Center number is 800-924-8677.